TypeStrong/typedoc/site/development/index.md

 -   `ModuleArray` - An array of modules/paths.
 Items will be resolved if they start with `.`.
 -   `GlobArray` - An array of globs.
 Globs will be resolved if they do not start with `**`, after skipping leading `!` and `#` characters.

-Options are discovered and set by option readers, which are documented in the {@link "TypeDoc API".Configuration.OptionsReader | OptionsReader} interface.
+Options are discovered and set by option readers, which are documented in the {@link Configuration.OptionsReader} interface.

-Plugins can declare their own options by calling {@link "TypeDoc API".Options.addDeclaration | Options.addDeclaration}
+Plugins can declare their own options by calling {@link Options.addDeclaration}

 ### Plugins